dbiersach/scicomp-labs-cpp/README.md

-BNL Scientific Computing Labs using C++
+BNL Scientific Computing Labs in C++

-# Welcome to the BNL Scientific Computing Labs for C++
+# Welcome to the BNL Scientific Computing Labs in C++
-## for Linux, Code::Blocks, Clang, Allegro, and CERN ROOT
+## using Linux, Code::Blocks, Clang, Allegro, and CERN ROOT